section-engineering-education/engineering-education/content/articles/implementing-bagging-algorithms-in-python/index.md

 From the image above, there are no missing values.
 Therefore, our dataset is complete and ready for use.

 #### Adding X and y variables
 We need to specify the X and y variables.
-X variable will hold all the columns that are used as model inputs.
+X variable holds all the columns that are used as model inputs.
 The y variable will hold the output column.

 In our case, our output column is the `Output` column.
 The remaining columns will be used as model inputs.
 We add the X and y variables using the following code: